pradhanradhika/FinSage-AI/Readme.md

 # FinSage: AI-Driven Loan Management and Financial Advisory System

-**FinSage** - An AI powered web application is designed to assist users with loan consultations, application guidance, legal term explanations, and financial goal planning. <br>
+**FinSage** - An AI powered is a web application designed to assist users with loan consultations, application guidance, legal term explanations, and financial goal planning.
+It  is a digital financial advisor designed to make complex financial decisions easier, faster for individuals to achieve their goals.FinSage helps users understand their desired loan options by analyzing their details and offering personalized loan recommendations that best match their needs and eligibility.<br>

 ## Features
 - **Loan Consultation**: Provides personalized loan recommendations based on user's income, credit score, loan type,and desired amount using LLaMA-3 model
 - **Loan Application Assistant**: Parse financial summaries and receive actionable guidance for loan applications.

-   > From the user input (free text) structured data extracted using regex and LLM.
+   > From the user input (free text), the structured data is extracted using regex and LLM.
 ChromaDB retrieves relevant loan info (RAG), and LLaMA-3-8B generates guidance along highlighting missing details of the user required for loan application.

 - **Financial Goals Tracker**: Generate savings plans based on income, expenses, savings, and user-defined financial goals.
    > LangChain processes the input with a prompt template, and LLaMA-3-8B generates a markdown-formatted savings plan.